micro-ROS/micro-ROS.github.io/_docs/tutorials/core/overview/index.md

 * [**First micro-ROS application on Linux**](../first_application_linux/)

   This tutorial teaches you how to install the micro-ROS framework and tools.
-Then it will guide you to developed your own first micro-ROS application under Linux.
+Then it will guide you to develop your own first micro-ROS application under Linux.
 (If you already know ROS 2, you will see that the tools are well integrated with standard ROS 2.)

 * [**First micro-ROS application on an RTOS**](../first_application_rtos/)